smhurf/lewagon_challenges/01-Python/03-SQL-Basics/05-SQL-Queries/README.md

 Now it's time for something more complex.
 We'll be using `JOIN` queries to read data from multiple tables.
 To acquire instant Jedi skills in `JOIN` queries, [read this](http://stackoverflow.com/questions/17946221/sql-join-and-different-types-of-joins) - the picture is really helpful.
 ## Specs

-Complete the code in `join_queries.rb`.
+Complete the code in `sql_queries.rb`.
 Each method takes a `db` argument, which is an Cursor Object on which you can call the `execute` method.
 Exactly like in the previous exercise.

 ### Detailed Tracks